 Gain the necessary real-world experience you need to enter the workforce through an internship.

-Students in Information Technology, Computer Science, Archival Studies, and Secondary Mathematics Teaching are highly encouraged to take part in these opportunities.
+Students in Bachelor of Information Technology (BIT), Bachelor of Science in Computer Science (BSCS), Archival Studies, and Bachelor of Science in Mathematics are highly encouraged to take part in internship opportunities.

 To complete an internship, you will need to complete the following:

 - Internship Learning Agreement (ILA).
 The ILA is essentially a contract between you, your internship supervisor, and Clayton State University.
-It must be signed by you and your site supervisor before submitting.
-Access the agreement form.
+It must be signed by you and your site supervisor before submitting to Internship Coordinator.
+Access the CSIT ILA form.
+Access the Mathematics ILA form.

 - Be sure to work on these with your site supervisor as they can help you figure out what you will learn from this experience.